ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 } );
 ```

-`onHide` callback will be particularly helpful to reset the state of the component or its controller once the dialog is closed.
+The `onHide` callback will be particularly helpful to reset the state of the component or its controller once the dialog is closed.

 ```js
 // Executing inside a class with `controller` property that has state connected to the dialog.